suraj-996/lying-powder-9405/README.md

 * Admin Features:
     * Administrator Role of the entire application
     * Only registered admins with valid session token can add/update/delete driver or customer from main database
-    * Admin can access the details of different Appointment, Member ,Vaccine Center ,Vaccine Inventory and Vaccine Ragistration.
+    * Admin can access the details of different Member ,Vaccine Center ,Vaccine Inventory and Vaccine Ragistration.
 * User Features:
     * A user can register himself or herself on the platform.
     * He/She can check the vaccine centres and vaccine availabilty.
-    * If vaccine is available, can book an appointment slot.
     * After booking an appointment, he will get appointment details for the vaccine dose.